scalipsum/comms4docs_docs/source/includes/_users.md

 Shows the **day-to-day** total number of users registered between today and 7 days ago.

 This can be useful for showing a growth graph in the client side.

+An array of objects is sent back, each object containing a date and the total number of users from that date.

 ## Get a specific user